Deva (Buddhism)

+In East Asian Buddhism, the word deva is translated as 天 (literally "heaven") or 天人 (literally "heavenly person") (see the Chinese, Japanese, Korean and Vietnamese versions of this article for more).
+The feminine equivalent of deva, devi, is sometimes translated as 天女 (literally "heavenly female"), in names such as 吉祥天女 or 辯才天女, although 天 alone can be used instead.

 Types

 Deva refers to a class of beings or a path of the six paths of the incarnation cycle.
 It includes some very different types of beings which can be ranked hierarchically according to the merits they have accumulated over lifetimes.
 The lowest classes of these beings are closer in their nature to human beings than to the higher classes of deva.
 Devas can be degraded to humans or the beings in the three evil paths once they have consumed their merits.